 How to Make Baked Ziti with Ricotta: An Easy Guide

-This recipe comes together in under an hour.
-Take your time with the meat sauce browning.
+This recipe comes together in about an hour.
+Take your time browning the beef and the tomato paste.

 Boil the Pasta

 Bring a large pot of well-salted water to a boil.
-Add the ziti and cook 2 minutes less than package directions.
+Add the ziti and cook about 1 minute shy of al dente.
 Drain and set aside while you build the sauce.

 Brown the Meat

-Heat a Dutch oven over medium-high.
-Add the ground beef or sausage in an even layer and let it sear undisturbed for a few minutes.
-Break it up and continue cooking until deeply browned, about 8 minutes.
+Heat a large pot over medium-high for a few minutes.
+Add the olive oil and heat until shimmering.
+Add the ground beef in an even layer and let it sear undisturbed for about 5 minutes.
+Break it up and continue cooking until well browned.

 Soften the Aromatics

-Add the chopped onion to the pan and cook for about 4 minutes until softened.
+Add the minced onion, salt, and pepper to the pot.
+Cook for about 5 minutes until softened.
 Stir in the minced garlic and cook 30 seconds more until fragrant.

 Caramelize the Tomato Paste